swerickim/Credit-Card-Fraud-Detection/README.md

 3. No missing data in the dataset

 # Class Imbalance
-- Generally, our aim is to maximize the recall while limiting the False Positive Rate (FPR).
+- Generally, the aim is to maximize the recall while limiting the False Positive Rate (FPR).
 However, it is possible to misclassify a significant number of charges and still maintain a low FPR, thanks to the presence of numerous true negatives.
 - This encourages the selection of a comparatively lower threshold, leading to a high recall but exceptionally low precision.

 # Catch?